Making London a liveable city, a walking city, an inclusive city, a healthy city and a safer city

 The group is dedicated to making London one of the world’s best cities for walking and enjoying streets and public spaces — a city that is genuinely inclusive of all its residents, workers and visitors and not just designed for car users.

-We campaign for:
+We campaign and develop policy for:

 - healthy neighbourhoods that rethink the domination of the car in order to bring life back to our residential streets and encourage more active lifestyles;